paulxu1234/ameba_docs/source/application_note/flash_memory_layout.rst

    :align: center

-If the anti\-rollback function is enabled to ensure that the version of the Bootloader can only be incrementing but cannot be rolled back, the version of the Bootloader needs to be changed before compiling.
+If the anti-rollback function is enabled to ensure that the version of the Bootloader can only be incrementing but cannot be rolled back, the version of the Bootloader needs to be changed before compiling.
 That is, IMG_VER in \ ``{SDK}\amebadplus_gcc_project\manifest.json``\  needs to be modified.

 .. image:: ../_static/flash_memory_layout_rst/bf0452ef5426e69a5bed57e287657aacdd7fb09c.png
    :width: 365